 Professor Yamamoto is broadly interested in the development of quantitative methods for political science data.
 His research has focused on statistical methods for causal inference, including causal attribution, causal mediation, causal moderation, and causal inference with measurement error.
-He is also interested in the methodological aspects of electoral studies and comparative political behavior.
-His current research develops a discrete choice model which explicitly takes into account variation in choice sets and applies it to partially contested multiparty elections.
+I also study experimental designs and survey methodology, with empirical applications to elections and comparative political behavior.

-"Experimental Designs for Identifying Causal Mechanisms."
-Journal of the Royal Statistical Society Series A, forthcoming (with Kosuke Imai and Dustin Tingley).
-To be read before the Royal Statistical Society in 2012.
+"Experimental Designs for Identifying Causal Mechanisms" (2013), Journal of the Royal Statistical Society, Series A, 176(1), 5--51 (with Kosuke Imai and Dustin Tingley).
+Lead article with discussions.
+Read before the Royal Statistical Society in 2012.

 "Unpacking the Black Box of Causality: Learning about Causal Mechanisms from Experimental and Observational Studies."
-American Political Science Review, forthcoming (with Kosuke Imai, Luke Keele and Dustin Tingley).
+(2011) American Political Science Review, 105(4), pp.765-789 (with Kosuke Imai, Luke Keele and Dustin Tingley).